Mc Tino

 Kasirye Martin, commonly known as Mc Tino (also known as Tino Berbatov) born in in Jinja, Uganda to Baramaze John and Veronique Tebasurwa) is a Rwandan artist, Radio host, MC and Deejay.
 He used to emcee different music festivals include Primus Guma Guma Super Star.

 Music career

 Mc Tino released his first album, Umurima, in 2018 that has popular songs like Umurima, Njyewe Nawe, and MULA.

 Mc Tino was the lead singer of TBB music trio which consisted of three members: Tino, Bob and Benja.
 They separated after Primus Guma Guma Superstar season 6 and he started a solo career.

 Broadcasting

 He currently does a talk show called DUNDA Show on Magic FM.
-He has hosted Isaac Murwanashyaka, Tito Kimenyi and Kataleya and Kandle, on the radio show.
+He has hosted Sharif Uzabumwana, Tito Kimenyi and Kataleya and Kandle, on the radio show.

 Emceeing

 He used to emcee different music festivals including Primus Guma Guma Super Star.
 He was the MC in all the big concerts that happened in Rwanda, among them are prepared by MTN Rwanda.